michelleromao/pega/README.md

 - '/statusannouncements/'
 - '/statustransactions/'

-# Oservações
+# OBS
-Ao iniciar, use o banco de dados pegasystem e rode as rotas: '/styles/', '/categories/', '/payments/', '/deliveries/', '/statusannouncements/', '/statustransactions/' no método POST para adicionar categorias, estilos, tipos de pagamento e entregas, status de anuncios e transações. :)
+When starting, use the pegasystem database in MongoDB and run the routes: '/styles/', '/categories/', '/payments/', '/deliveries/', '/statusannouncements/', '/statustransactions/' in POST method to add categories, styles, types of payment and deliveries, ad status and transactions. :)